 Other rare side effects include dry mouth, drowsiness, loss of appetite, nausea and vomiting, constipation or diarrhea, changes in taste, headache, fatigue, weakness, nervousness, confusion, ringing in your ears, and/or hearing problems.

-In the end, It is really up to you if you choose to use Diamox.
+In the end, It is really up to you if you choose to use Diamox on Kilimanjaro.
 We are not doctors we are only relaying what we have seen from our clients and personally experienced using Diamox on Kilimanjaro.